 Get A-head.
 A stylish haircut is essential to a professional

 image.
 A great hair cut saves you time; it's far easier to

 style.
 Hair is a readable barometer.
 Avoid becoming

 freeze dried in the past with an out-dated style.

 time.
 Then watch your energy be revitalized.
 Your skin

 and eyes will look refreshed.
-And your posture will return to a power position.
+And your posture will return to

-consistently and watch your ability to command
+Maintain your image consistently and watch your ability to command

-For more tips on how to power up your image and project success, visit Sherry's Communication & Image Resource Center.
+For more tips on how to power up your image and project success, visit

+Communication & Image Resource Center.

 Copyright 2001 Sherry Maysonave and Empowerment Enterprises LLC